nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This command clears **all entries** from GuestBook.

 This command is typically used as a hard reset of all guest data in GuestBook.
-Do note that this command is **IRRIVERSIBLE**.
+Do note that this command is **IRREVERSIBLE**.
 Once cleared, all the guest data cannot be retrieved.
 Please use this command with utmost caution.

 #### Format: `clear`